Kolmonen

-Kolmonen or III divisioona is the fourth level in the league system of Finnish football and comprises 104 Finnish football teams.
+Kolmonen or III divisioona is the fifth level in the league system of Finnish football and comprises 108 Finnish football teams.
 The III divisioona was introduced in 1973 and in the mid-1990s became known as the Kolmonen (Number Three in English and Trean in Swedish).
+Until the end of 2023 season, Kolmonen was the fourth level in the pyramid, but after the creation of new second-tier Ykkösliiga, Kolmonen fell down one level, starting in 2024.

 The competition

-There are 104 clubs in the Kolmonen, divided in 9 groups of 10 to 12 teams each representing a geographical area.
-During the course of a season (starting in April and ending in October) each club plays the others twice, once at their home ground and once at that of their opponents.
+There are 108 clubs in the Kolmonen, divided in 10 groups of 8 to 12 teams each representing a geographical area.
+During the course of a season (starting in April and ending in October) each club plays the others twice, once on their home ground and once on that of their opponents.
 The top team in each Kolmonen group is promoted to Kakkonen and the two lowest placed teams are normally relegated to the Nelonen.

 Administration

 Football Association of Finland (SPL)

 The Football Association of Finland (Suomen Palloliitto, SPL; Finlands Bollförbund, FBF) administered the Kolmonen from 1973 until 1995.
-There were 9 sections which were divided on a regional basis with between 10 and 12 teams in each.
+There were 9 sections which were divided on a regional basis with between 8 and 12 teams in each.

 District Football Associations

-Since 1996 the administration of the Kolmonen has been delegated to the 12 district authorities of the SPL.
-Responsibilities for the 10 sections are divided as follows:
+Since 1996 until 2020 the administration of the Kolmonen was delegated to the 12 district authorities of the SPL.
+Responsibilities for the 10 sections were divided as follows: